 "I heartily recommend Out Of My Head as an introduction to Ryan Scott Oliver’s clever songs"–Steven Stanley, StageScene LA

-The required materials for Out of My Head include:
+The Authorized Materials/Rehearsal Package for Out of My Head includes: